Kindu: History

-The town was an important centre for the ivory, gold and the slave trade during the nineteenth century.
+The town was an important centre for ivory, gold and the slave trade during the nineteenth century.
 Arab-Swahili slave traders were based here from about 1860 and sent caravans overland to Zanzibar.

 Henry Morton Stanley came upon "this remarkable town" on 5 Dec.
 1876, describing it as "remarkably long" with a "broad street, thirty feet wide, and two miles in length" and "behind the village were the banana and the palm groves."

 In November 1961, during the Congo Crisis, the Kindu atrocity took place in Kindu.
 During the rule of Mobutu Sese Seko Kindu was also the capital of the former Maniema subregion of Kivu region.

 Geography

 Kindu is located 2°57′S, 25°55′E at an elevation of approximately 1500 ft (450 m) above sea level.

 Demographics

 The city's population is estimated at between 140,000 and 200,000 residents.
 As with the rest of Congo, the vast majority adhere to Christianity.
 Just under half of the population is Catholic.
 Slightly under 10% of the population are Anglican, and there is also a small Muslim community in the city.